lukensmall/pkg_ping/README.md

    or if timed out, or download error, alphabetically and print a line that you can copy and paste into a root terminal to install that mirror.

-   A second 'v' will make it print out the information of the mirrors in real time, as well.
+   -vv will also make it print out the information of the mirrors in real time.

-   A third ‘v’ will show verboseness in the ftp calls to mirrors.
+   -vvv will also show verboseness in the ftp calls to mirrors.

-   A fourth 'v' will show dns lookup output.
+   -vvvv will also show dns lookup output.

 -V will stop all output except error messages.
 It overrides all -v instances.

-It will shorten the timeout period to the download time of the fastest mirror throughout execution if no -v are used.
+It will shorten the timeout period to the download time of the fastest mirror throughout execution if no -v or if -V is used.

 cc pkg_ping.c -o pkg_ping